Iliyan31/DevOps-Course-Project/README.md

 - **Check spelling** - This job performs spell checking on Python, Markdown and text files in the repository.
 It supports multiple languages.
 Furthermore custom [dictionary](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.spellcheck.yml) is added with words that are valid for the repository. but are not recognised by the action.

 ### Unit tests running and Database migrations check
-- **Run unit tests** - First the dependencies needed for the application src/app.py to run are installed.
-Then the unit tests in src/app_tests.py are run.
+- **Run unit tests** - First the [dependencies](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/src/requirements.txt) needed for the [application](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/src/app.py) to run are installed.
+Then the [unit tests](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/src/app_test.py) are run.
 - **Database migrations check** - The job uses the postgres Docker image to create a PostgreSQL database container.
 Then it runs multiple health checks on it.
 If they are successful, Flyway is run to migrate a databse with the provided in the repository sql filles.

 ### Security Checks and Scans: